casper-ecosystem/cep18/docs/4-tests.md

 }
 ```

-To run the tests, issue the following command in the project folder, [cep18](https://github.com/casper-ecosystem/cep18):
+To build and run the tests, issue the following command in the project folder, [cep18](https://github.com/casper-ecosystem/cep18):

 ```bash
 make test